MannLabs/alphaquant/README.md

 ## How to contribute

 If you like this software, you can give us a [star](https://github.com/MannLabs/alphaquant/stargazers) to boost our visibility!
 All direct contributions are also welcome.
 Feel free to post a new [issue](https://github.com/MannLabs/alphaquant/issues) or clone the repository and create a [pull request](https://github.com/MannLabs/alphaquant/pulls) with a new branch.
 For an even more interactive participation, check out the [discussions](https://github.com/MannLabs/alphaquant/discussions) and the [the Contributors License Agreement](misc/CLA.md).

 ---

+## License

+AlphaQuant was developed by the [Mann Labs at the Max Planck Institute of Biochemistry](https://www.biochem.mpg.de/mann) and the [University of Copenhagen](https://www.cpr.ku.dk/research/proteomics/mann/) and is freely available with an [Apache License](LICENSE.txt).
+External Python packages (available in the [requirements](requirements) folder) have their own licenses, which can be consulted on their respective websites.

+---
 ## Changelog